2227500/Kitchenett/README.md

 ![Screenshot (851)](https://github.com/2227500/Kitchenett/assets/115985919/ce322d31-ae6c-49da-afb2-adb04f610292)

+Particles:
+Dusty particles all arounf the room and a custom fire particle to keep warm near the fireplace

 # 🎤 Credits:

 NPC'S are fomr microsoft rocketbox, https://github.com/microsoft/Microsoft-Rocketbox and animations are from https://www.mixamo.com.
+Low poly cartoon house from unity assset store.
+Dialogue provider by YarnSpinner.
+Some custom scripts supplied by Seb and Ted from Swansea University Virtual Reality.